phisn/algebraic-server-reconciliation/docs/main.typ

 The client memorizes all inputs sent to the server that haven't been acknowledged yet.
 When a server update reveals a prediction error, the client rolls back to the last confirmed state and re-simulates all memorized inputs.
 This process is visualized in @fig:model-rollback.

-Consider the following execution where player $p_1$ (controlled by another client) moves in a way the client cannot predict:
+Consider the following execution, where player $p_1$ (controlled by another client) moves in a way the client cannot predict:

 #table(
   columns: 7,